mikulash/ai-classroom-conversation-partner/docs/database.md

 ## Managing the schema with Prisma

 All models now live in [`apps/backend/prisma/schema.prisma`](../apps/backend/prisma/schema.prisma).
 Prisma handles generating the TypeScript client as well as running migrations.
-Common commands (executed from the repo root):
+Common commands (executed from the repo root), you can use:

 ```bash
 # Generate Prisma client after you edit the schema